Overview

 Each serial run of

-is deterministic when using the search via DIRECT, LSHEP surrogate, and generalized pattern search (GPS) optimization options.
+VTMOP_SOLVEis deterministic when using the search via DIRECT, LSHEP surrogate, and generalized pattern search (GPS) optimization options.
 For grid aligned data, however, LSHEP can be sensitive to the ordering of function evaluations in VTMOP's internal databases.
-Since DIRECT samples on an implicit mesh, using concurrent function evaluations in a run ofVTMOP_SOLVE
+Since DIRECT samples on an implicit mesh, using concurrent function evaluations in a run ofVTMOP_SOLVEwith the above settings could produce nondeterministic (but still reasonable) results.

 Organization and Package Layout